-Moreover, as per the Prudential Rules issued by the CMA, there is a large exposure limit that has been placed as 25% of the capital base beyond which all such exposures are considered as prohibited exposures.
-The reporting limit is 10% of the capital base which is regularly monitored on a monthly basis as part of the CAM submissions to the Authority.
+Moreover, as per the Prudential Rules issued by the CMA, there is a excess exposure limit that has been placed as 25% of the capital base beyond which all such exposures are considered as prohibited exposures.
+The large exposure reporting limit is 10% of the capital base which is regularly monitored on a monthly basis as part of the CAM submissions.